ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/loggingin.md

-# Logging into FASTdrive
+# Logging into FastDrive

 ## First-time login

-Before you log in for the first time, you will need to navigate to the email account which is associated with your FASTdrive account in order to activate your account.
+Before you log in for the first time, you will need to navigate to the email account which is associated with your FastDrive account in order to activate your account.

 You will see an activation email which looks similar to the below: